rvermeulen/codeql-workshop-control-flow-java/README.md

     `───────'          `───────'
 ```

-If you run your query on the _Pet Clinic_ database you will see results without a path.
+If you run your query on the _Pet Clinic_ database, you will see results without a path.
 Can you explain why this happens?